biobricks/pastlevel/README.md

 # ToDo

+* auto-remove junk indexes on next commit

+* add 100% atomic mode

-* add checks to see if a put already exists. don't commit if no change is made. have an option to disable this functionality
+* add checks to see if a put already exists. don't commit if no change is made. have an option to disable this functionality. maybe even have an option to only check for puts larger than a certain size.

 * add options to both commitdb and pastlevel to allow the information about current checkout and current work index, as well as the work index itself, to be saved to a different database (in which case it will be prefixed with the database's id). this will be important for multi-user operation.